EverCrawl/game/README.md

 * S: Drop from platform
 * F: Use portal

-The game heavily utilizes the ECS paradigm (through the use of [μECS](https://github.com/jprochazk/uecs)).
-Currently, consists only of rendering, networking and physics.
+The game heavily utilizes the ECS paradigm (through the use of [μECS](https://github.com/jprochazk/uecs)) and currently consists only of rendering, networking and physics.

 * Networking
   * WebSockets are the underlying transport protocol